 The Loveland Police Department has developed policies and procedures regarding the release of reports that are in compliance with both legislative and case law, balancing public disclosure with privacy rights.
-Colorado state law and the Loveland Police Department regulates who may receive copies of cases depending on a variety of circumstances such as (but not limited to) the type of report, status of the investigation, involvement in the report, and ages of individuals involved in the report.
+Colorado state law and the Loveland Police Department regulate who may receive copies of reports depending on a variety of circumstances such as (but not limited to) the type of report, status of the investigation, involvement in the report, and ages of individuals involved in the report.
 In some instances, your copy of the report may have certain information blacked out depending on the disposition of the case or the persons involved.

 Traffic accident reports are generally available three working days after the incident has been reported.
 Other reports are generally available fourteen days after the incident.

 Click here obtain a copy of your traffic accident report.

 Please note that names, addresses, telephone numbers and any other information contained in any police report may not be used for the purposes of soliciting business for pecuniary gain.
 CRS 24-72-305.5